Dr. Renjith P. Johnson

 PhD, Pusan National University, Republic of Korea

-- Assistant Professor (2016-till date) – Yenepoya Research Centre, Yenepoya (Deemed to be University), Mangaluru, India
+- Associate Professor (Apr 2023-till date) – Yenepoya Research Centre, Yenepoya (Deemed to be University), Mangaluru, India

 - Postdoctoral Fellow (Apr 2015 – Feb 2016) – University of South Carolina, USA

 - Postdoctoral Fellow (Jan 2014 – Mar 2015) – Pusan National University, Republic of Korea

 Organic Chemistry, Polymer Chemistry, Drug Delivery, Biomaterials Science, Nanoscience

 The Polymer Nanobiomaterial Research Laboratory focuses on the development of functional polymers for broad range of applications in material science and biomedicine.
 Specific interest focused in the design and synthesis of bioresponsive polymers, prodrugs, nanogel and hydrogels.
 Our effort includes the development of novel block copolymers through the modern CLRP techniques and click chemistry strategies, stimuli-responsive hydrogel and nanogels based on natural and biocompatible synthetic polymers for drug delivery, and wound healing applications.
 We also investigate to develop biocompatible and degradable polymer-based scaffold biomaterials for tissue engineering applications.

 - Renjith P. Johnson, Young-Il Jeong, Eunji Choi, Chung-Wook Chung, Dae Hwan Kang, Sae-Ock Oh, Hongsuk Suh, Il Kim, “Biocompatible poly(2-hydroxyethyl methacrylate)-b-poly(L-histidine) Hybrid materials for pH-Sensitive intracellular anticancer drug delivery,” Advanced Functional Materials (2012), 22, 1058–1068.